-1. When the Emergency Department Physician determines that a consultation or specialized treatment beyond the capability of the Emergency Department Physician is needed, the patient shall be permitted to request the services of a specific private physician.
-This request will be documented in the patient's medical record.

-- 2. The physician whom the patient requests shall be contacted by a person designated by the physician in charge of the Emergency Department and that person will document the time of the contact in the patient's medical record. - 3.
-An appropriate attempt to contact the physician will be considered to have been made when the Emergency Department Physician or Emergency Department designee has: - a.
-Contacted the physician through PerfectServe; - b.
-Called the physician at home; - c.
-Called the physician at his/her office; and - d.
-Called once on the physician's cell phone.
+- 1. When the Emergency Department Practitioner/APP determines that a consultation or specialized treatment beyond the capability of the Emergency Department Practitioner/APP is needed, the patient shall be permitted to request the services of a specific private Practitioner/APP.
+This request will be documented in the patient's medical record. - 2.
+The Practitioner/APP whom the patient requests shall be contacted by the Emergency Department Practitioner/APP and that person will document the time of the contact in the patient's medical record. - 3.
+An appropriate attempt to contact the On-Call Practitioner or their On-Call designated APP will be considered to have been made when the Emergency Department Practitioner/APP has: - a.
+Contacted the Practitioner/APP through PerfectServe (or equivalent); - b.
+Called the Practitioner/APP at home; - c.
+Called the Practitioner/APP at their office; and - d.
+Called once on the Practitioner/APP's cell phone.